ethorneloe/azure-apps-jobs-custom-ps-module/README.md

 # Configuration Steps

-## GitHub
+## Copy the repo
 1. Feel free to make a copy of this repo using the button below.
 When the repo creation page comes up, set the scope of the repo to `private`.
 [![Create a Copy](https://img.shields.io/badge/-Create%20a%20Copy-darkgreen)](https://github.com/ethorneloe/azure-apps-jobs-custom-ps-module/generate)

+### Storage account deployment workflow
+This needs to be stup later after the Azure resources are created
+1. The `deploy-module-to-storage-account.yml` workflow deploys the versioned folder of the PowerShell module to the Azure Storage Account.

 We have to have steps to build the Azure resources, then deploy the custom module into the storage account.
 So you will need a workflow to deploy the module to the storage account as a versioned folder.

 ## Docker
-The docker file in this repo simply uses the microsoft azure powershell image, and adds a PowerShell entrypoint that makes use of the Azure Container Apps Job environment variables to execute the custom module function.
+The docker file in this repo uses the microsoft azure powershell image as a base, and adds a PowerShell entrypoint that makes use of the Azure Container Apps Job environment variables to execute the custom module function.